 Baptisms take place several times a year.
 If you are considering being baptized or would like your child to be baptized, please let us know at firstname.lastname@example.org.

 Funerals are held at Grace.
-Please contact us at the address above to learn more about funerals and internment in the columbarium.
+Please contact us to learn more about funerals and internment in the columbarium.